 To conclude on a decision is never going to be easy.
 There will always be those in favor, and those that will totally disagree.
-There are two types of stretching, Moderate and Excessive stretching.
-Moderate stretching is considered safe if the tire is averagely stretched, but if you extremely stretch the tire, then excessive tire stretch could be dangerous and harmful.
+There are two types of stretching, Moderate and Excessive.
+Moderate is considered safe if the tire is averagely stretched, but if you extremely stretch the tire, then it could be dangerous and harmful.

 While the car specification also plays a significant role in tire stretching, some markers design tread pattern and sidewall construction for similar purpose while some don’t offer such service.
-The rim size and tire quality also play a significant role in tire stretching.
+The rim size and tire quality also play a significant role.

 We will have to conclude that stretching a tire can be harmless in situations whereby the tire is not excessively stretched, while it is adequately maintained and moderately used.
 Most tires give a degree of protection to the rim so therefore the risks of damage from the curb will be nullified.

 There are also questions raised whether it is safe or not because there is no precise law supporting or against the idea.
 The regulation differs from country to country as well as from state to state.
 From UK MOT point of view as of the time of writing, there is no specific law.
 While it is believed to be illegal in Germany and varies from state to state in the United States.

 Insurance companies tend to take caution on the legality of stretching a tire.
 They may accept or void your policy if not correctly informed in case of an accident and could directly attribute it to your stretched tires.
 Even if you do inform them, they may decline your application and refuse to insure your car.
 It all depends on the insurance company policy.